near-ndc/i-am-human/README.md

 - issuer: a contract or an account which can issue SBTs and is whitelisted in a registry.
 Issuer is usually an entity which makes validation to mint a specific class of SBTs.
 - registry: a contract which keeps balance of SBTs.

 Whenever a new issuer is created, it needs a registry to mint tokens.
 Today, IAH registry is permissioned: the IAH Registry admin has to add a new issuer willing to mint tokens within IAH registry.
-In the future this may change and the process can be permissionless (any issuer will be able to mint tokens in the IAH registry).
+In the future this may change and the process can be permission-less (any issuer will be able to mint tokens in the IAH registry).

 Issuer calls `registry.sbt_mint` to mint new tokens.
 Each token must have specified class in it's metadata.
 See NEP-393 to learn more about SBT classes.
 The mint call panics, if a recipient already holds a token with a same class of a given issuer.